 In 1925, President Calvin Coolidge proclaimed Fire Prevention Week a national observance, making it the longest-running public health observance in our country.
 [Source]

 Each year, the National Fire Prevention Association (NFPA) features a different theme.
-The theme for 2020 is safety in the kitchen.
-Cooking is the number one cause of fires in homes.
 During Fire Prevention Week, children, adults, and teachers learn how to stay safe in case of a fire.
 Firefighters provide lifesaving public education in an effort to drastically decrease casualties caused by fires.
 [Source]

 These fire safety preschool lesson plans will teach preschoolers how to be safe when around fires and how to respond should there be a fire.
 Included in the lesson plans are fire safety activities like practicing dialing 911, learning your address and phone number, as well as developing a fire escape plan as a family.
 Additional fire safety activities include playing hot and cold games, writing thank you notes to firefighters, and fire-themed process art.